"Gender, Sex, and Power: Towards a History of Clergy Sex Abuse in the U.S. Catholic Church"

 - Discuss progress during a Zoom meeting in October 2020.

-- Circulate and discuss drafts at working group meeting and attend a public lecture by Robert Orsi at the University of Notre Dame in February 2021.
+- Circulate and discuss drafts at working group meeting and attend a public lecture by Robert Orsi at the University of Notre Dame in spring 2021.

-- Present research at a symposium held at the University of Notre Dame in late April / early May 2021.
+- Present research at a symposium held at the University of Notre Dame in fall 2021.